International Student Association

-- Assistant to Integration and Sports Officer – Theresa Gsöllpointner
+- Assistant to the Head of Integration and Sports – Theresa Gsöllpointner

 My name is Avishka Wickramasinghe, and I’m a 2nd-year medical student.
-I am the Internal Collaborations and Human Resources Officer of the 2020 ISA Board.
+I am the Internal Collaborations and Human Resources Officer on the 2020 ISA Board.

 I will function as a mediator within ISA to give everyone a chance to voice their opinions, and also to make everyone feel welcome.
 I would like to promote a rewarding and fulfilling work environment and a good working structure within our board.
 Help and respect are vital components of a well-functioning student body, and my listening skills together with my fondness for helping people will help me fulfil the responsibilities of this post.